This post is no financial advice in any way

-If you’re looking to invest in something, there are many options like stocks or old books, antiquities, gold and so on.
-However, in recent years, more and more people started to buy LEGO sets as a way to invest and make money in the long run.
-Which obviously brings in the question, are LEGO sets increasing in value?
-What can you expect when you buy LEGO sets as an investment?
+If you’re looking to invest in something, there are many options like stocks or old books, antiquities, gold, and so on.
+However, in recent years, more and more people started to buy LEGO® sets as a way to invest and make money in the long run.
+This brings in the question, are LEGO® sets increasing in value?
+What can you expect when you buy LEGO® sets as an investment?
 Are they actually bringing in a good ROI in the long run?
 Let’s find out.

 In the world of collectibles, everything that’s not opened can increase in value quite a bit.
 In fact, anything that also has the original box and package tends to sell at a premium.
 If it was never opened, that further adds to the total value.

-This way you can see which sets are very rare, which are a great purchase for investment purposes and so on.
-Knowing that, breathes new life into your investing approach and the outcome itself can be great.
+This way you can see which sets are very rare, which are great purchases for investment purposes, and so on.
+Knowing that breathes new life into your investing approach and the outcome itself can be great.

-Even opened LEGO sets tend to retain value a lot more when compared to the older toys.
-It’s easy to see why, they are made by a reputable brand, and if they have a good quality, then the price won’t go down like would happen most of the time.
+Even opened LEGO® sets tend to retain value a lot more when compared to older toys.
+It’s easy to see why, they are made by a reputable brand, and if they have good quality, then the price won’t go down like would happen most of the time.

-Obviously, it makes a lot of sense to buy and sell LEGO sets, as you can make quite the profit.
+Obviously, it makes a lot of sense to buy and sell LEGO® sets, as you can make quite a profit.
 If you keep some sets in the long run, they can actually have a very good ROI, so try to keep that in mind for the best possible results.

-Now I know what you are thinking, as a fan of LEGO its does seem like a lot of money but at the end of the day some people like the sets and don’t really care for minifigures, some the other way round and some of us want the whole thing.
+Now I know what you are thinking, as a fan of LEGO® it does seem like a lot of money but at the end of the day some people like the sets and don’t really care for Minifigures, some the other way around and some of us want the whole thing.

-So when you are looking to invest in your LEGO set do some research, is it a long term investment or are you looking to split the minifigures from the bricks and sell them separately on eBay or Bricklink?
-This is definitely something you can use to maximise your profit on!
+So when you are looking to invest in your LEGO® set do some research, is it a long-term investment or are you looking to split the Minifigures from the bricks and sell them separately on eBay or Bricklink?
+This is definitely something you can use to maximize your profit!

 The Ewok Village (10236) set is widely known as a great investment, and a lot of people like it.